Your browser does not support iframes.

-According to CAT slot 1 Analysis 2018 by experts, the DILR section was moderately tough on the difficulty scale.
-The section had 32 questions divided into 24 MCQs and 8 non-MCQs.
-Out of the total sets given in the section, 4 sets were easy to solve.
-The best part of DI sets was that no calculation was required in any of the sets to solve.
+According to CAT slot 1 Analysis 2019 by experts, they will provide inputs about whether the DILR section will be moderately tough or will be on the difficulty scale.
+The section is likely to have 32 questions divided into 24 MCQs and 8 non-MCQs.
+Out of the total sets given in the section, CAT 2019 slot 1 analysis will mention if it questions are easy to solve.
+As per 2018 analysis, the best part of DI sets was that no calculation are required in any of the sets to solve.
 Let's have a look at the topic-wise analysis of DILR.

 Going with the experts' opinion, around 15-17 questions with 90 percent accuracy is considered as good to get a high score.

 CAT Slot 1 Analysis 2019 - Quantitative Ability